cellery-io/sdk/README.md

 4. Now browse [http://hello-world.com/](http://hello-world.com/) and you should see the web page.

     Congratulations!
-You have successfully got the first web cell running!
+You have successfully got your first cell running!

 5. List the cells that are running in the current setup by `cellery list instances`.